 The UFC has grown tremendously over the past decade.
-The companies top stars such as Conor McGregor, Jon Jones and Ronda Rousey are now household names across the planet.
-The UFC has become a global promotion, but the fight games home base still is, and always will be, right here in the United States.
+The companies top stars such as Conor McGregor, Jon Jones and Khabib Nurmagomedov are now household names across the planet.
+The UFC has become a global promotion, but the fight games home base still is right here in the United States.

 UFC fights and sports betting go hand in hand, with a McGregor fight rivaling the Super Bowl in terms of betting handle.
 I know a lot of Americans place their first sports bet to wager on the big fight.
 For this reason I wanted to create this page to provide you with all of the information you need to begin betting on the UFC online.

 I’ve outlined the best 3 sportsbooks for US residents, explained the main types of UFC bets and provided an easy to follow 3 step guide to get your first UFC bet placed online.

 Where To Bet On UFC Fights From The USA

 |50% up to $1000||Review||Visit|